boazbk/tcs/lec_03_computation.md

 ># {.objectives  }
 * See that computation can be precisely modeled. \
-* Learn the NAND computational model. \
+* Learn the NAND computational model, and why the specific choice of NAND is not important. \
+* Examples of computing in the physical world. \
+* Equivalence of circuits and programs.

 >_"there is no reason why mental as well as bodily labor should not be economized by the aid of machinery"_, Charles Babbage, 1852